The following information was adapted from Focus on Early Childhood Mental Health, Take Care of Yourself! Updated March 2024.

 • Extreme irritability

-• Frequent colds or other illness, including nausea and headaches
+• Frequent colds or other illnesses, including nausea and headaches

 • Inability to relax and difficulty sleeping